Home » Herbal Infusions » 8 Proven Benefits Of Sencha Tea

 Drink Sencha tea

-Sencha tea is a type of green tea, known as Japanese ryokucha, which is obtained from the leaves.
-Camellia sinensis, as with other types of teas (red, blue, white, black, etc.).
-The way of obtaining and processing means that it preserves most of the antioxidant substances and vitamins, unlike other more processed or fermented forms.
+Sencha tea is a variety of green tea, known as Japanese ryokucha, made from the leaves of the Camellia sinensis plant, the same plant used for other types of tea such as black, white, and oolong.
+The unique processing method used for Sencha tea helps it retain most of its antioxidants and vitamins, unlike more processed or fermented teas.

-Sencha tea has a pale or yellow color and is produced with the top shoots and whole leaves.
-Its aroma is light and the palate offers a somewhat bittersweet taste, since it does not suffer any type of processing.
+It typically has a pale or yellow color and is made from the top shoots and whole leaves.
+Sencha tea has a light aroma and a somewhat bittersweet taste, as it undergoes minimal processing.

-• Chumushi sencha tea– is a mixture of the Tea type Asamushi and Fukamushi sencha.
+• Chumushi Sencha Tea: This is a blend of Asamushi and Fukamushi Sencha.
 It has a green color with yellow tones and a light, somewhat buttery flavor.

-Most of the benefits that we can obtain from the Sencha infusion come from the active ingredients present and their nutrients.
-Among them, we recognize a significant amount of vitamin C, antioxidants such as catechins, beta-carotene, folic acid, caffeine and saponins.
+The health benefits of Sencha tea largely come from its active ingredients and nutrients.
+Notably, it is rich in vitamin C, and antioxidants such as catechins, beta-carotene, folic acid, caffeine, and saponins.

 • Epigallocatechin-3-gallate (EGCG)